 To design a successful park, two of the most impactful elements to consider are the market and location.
 When working on a park design, designers have to pay attention and understand the market.
 If you want a successful park, then you need to put the community’s needs at the front of your mind.
 It’s simple; if you don’t know your market and the needs of your community, then it becomes quite difficult to design a successful park.
 Once you understand the general location’s market, then you need to determine the specific location you want to place your park.

-To create a successful park, you’ll want to make it centrally located, which means that it shouldn’t be on the furthest edge of town or too far away from one group of people.
+To create a successful park, you’ll want to make it centrally located—one of a few considerations for a location—which means that it shouldn’t be on the furthest edge of town or too far away from one group of people.
 A true public park should only take a 10–30-minute walk to get there.
 In fact, the top parks in the ParkScore Index have a high percentage of residents living within a 10-minute walk of the park.
 The more you pay attention to the community you put your park in, the more successful your park will become.